top of page

 For the child of God, is there a more powerful, more hopeful two-word ensemble in all the English language than But You?

 It’s the welcoming shore our merciful Father—the Great Rescuer-Redeemer—pulls us to.
-It's the solid, safe ground He so lovingly lays us upon.
+It's the stable, safe ground He so lovingly lays us upon.

-But You, without a doubt, is the triumphant truth—all-powerful and unstoppable—that snatches us from the pit's darkened depth and redeems what the ocean's force meant to drown in us.
+But You, without a doubt, is the TRIUMPHANT TRUTH—all-powerful and unstoppable—that snatches us from the pit's darkness and depth and redeems what the ocean's force meant to drown in us.

 You hurled me into the depths, into the very heart of the seas, and the currents swirled about me; all your waves and breakers swept over me.